 All visible components in this assortment, body, base and mounting plates, are finished with a luxurious anodized hard surface.
 The parts are CNC machined from solid aluminum.

 The Fixed Pier, Long may be purchased with an optional Mounting Plate.
 Mounting Plates are intended for use when the Pier is to be mounted to gypsum board, or to other similar brittle surfaces, and there will be some weight or tension applied to it.
 The plates also include a Wing Toggle anchor to be used in place of a plastic screw anchor.
 Wing Toggle anchors require a larger hole in the drywall board in order for the toggle wings to gain access to the backside of the gypsum board, thus the need for the Mounting Plates to cover the hole and spread compression forces across a larger area.

 There are two versions of Mounting Plates to choose from.
-Type 1 Mounting Plate, most common, is a 1.5-inch diameter circulate plate.
-The Type 2 Mounting Plate is the same diameter but is half moon shaped to allow it to be mounted closer to an obstruction, within 0.5-inch from an obstacle.
+The Round Mounting Plate, most common, is a 1.5-inch diameter circulate plate.
+The Half Moon Mounting Plate is the same diameter but is half moon shaped to allow it to be mounted closer to an obstruction, within 0.5-inch from an obstacle.
 Both plates include a recessed area on either side, which automatically centers the Fixed Pier on the plate.